Gavriil1/CI_PP3_BJ/README.md

 ### Users

 1. I desire distinct choices to choose from on the main menu.
 2. I would like the ability to access and read the game rules.
 3. I expect to receive continuous, real-time feedback throughout the game.
 4. I expect receiving feedback when a round concludes.
 5. I expect to receive feedback when the game concludes.
 6. I want to visually observe the new card I receive when dealt a new card.
 7. I want to visually observe the new card the casino receives when it recives a new card.
+8. 7a I want to have an option, to choose if I want to receive an additional card.

 ### Site Owner
-8. I want to be able to see the propabilites casino winning losing or draw the game
+9. I want to be able to see the propabilites casino winning losing or draw the game.
-9. I want to provide feedback to the user when they make incorrect inputs or when deciding whether to draw a new card or not.
+10. I want to provide feedback to the user when they make incorrect inputs or when deciding whether to draw a new card or not.
-10. I aim for the game text to be easily readable and comprehensible for the user.
+11. I want to welcome user with a welcome message.

 [Back to Table Of Contents](#table-of-contents)